HiDeoo/dotfiles/README.md

 This script will install Prezto if necessary, automatically symlink all dotfiles included in this repository to their assumed location and install some useful scripts to your system.

+Regarding Vim, if not installed, [Vundle](https://github.com/VundleVim/Vundle.vim), a Vim plugin manager will also be installed automatically.

 Included dotfiles:

   * All [Prezto](https://github.com/zsh-users/prezto) configuration